Basic treatment for in-text citations

 Harrison (1965) described it as “a stunning victory” (p.
 15).

-- If a block quote text, indent and set as a separate paragraph with no quotation marks, as below.
+- If the quote is more than forty words, indent and set as a separate paragraph, double spaced with no quotation marks, as below.

 Carter, Chitwood, Kinzey and Cole (2000) note that:

 In order to understand this neurophysiological mechanism, it is important to discuss the two proprioceptive bodies in the muscle: the muscle spindles and the Golgi tendon organs (GTOs).
 Muscle spindles are found within the muscle belly and provide information to the central nervous system (CNS) regarding the absolute length and the velocity of the stretch in the skeletal muscles (p.
 275).

 No page numbers

 - If no page numbers are shown on the source, give paragraph number if these are shown.

 - If no paragraph numbers, give closest heading and paragraph number (as counted by you).